Atorable/atorable-loader/README.md

   <img src="./android-chrome-512x512.png" height="300" width="300" title="atorable logo">©
 </p> -->

-Why?
-Decreased data from your server or our server, see our services [Atorable.com](https://www.atorable.com/).
-Large files faster with more peers.
-More Decentralized.
+High data costs?
+Slow PageSpeed?
+High server load?
+Need a solution for viral content?
+[Atorable.com](https://www.atorable.com/) serve content better.

+As more users visit your site the more users serve up your content.
+More users makes faster downloads, less server load, lower data costs, more decentralized.
+PageSpeed will also increases by not blocking page load.
+Designed for use with [Webpack][webpack] and [atorable-react][atorable-react-npm].

 The `atorable-loader` resolves `import`/`require()` of a file into a [Webtorrent](https://webtorrent.io/) magnet uri.
 During the webpack build the target file is emitted along with the corresponding torrent file into the output directory.
 The emitted files act as the seeds for the torrent when the root url is provided to the build.
-[Atorable.com](https://www.atorable.com/) offers a paid version that stores files remotely to decrease load on your main server.
-This works closely with [atorable-react][atorable-react-npm].
+[Atorable.com](https://www.atorable.com/) offers a paid plans that integrates easily with your build to further decrease your server load.
+[Contact us][contact] for custom solutions.

 #### [Demo][atorable-react]